Did you ever dye eggs with shaving cream?

 - Dye Eggs

-Afterwards gently place your tried of hard boiled eggs with a spoon in the prepared muffin tray.
+Afterward, gently place your tried of hard-boiled eggs with a spoon in the prepared muffin tray.

 - Turn Your Eggs

 Turn your eggs after 15-20 minutes and wait another 15-20 minutes.
 The longer you let your eggs sit, the brighter the colors are going to be.